Honoring Our Heroes

 Sadly, we are living in an era of increasing hostility toward America.
 A false narrative has taken root on our college campuses.
 We are teaching our children not American history but anti-American history.

 We are teaching that our nation is an evil, oppressive force, founded on slavery and genocide.
 No wonder growing numbers of young Americans do not describe themselves as patriotic.

 Increasingly, the values that used to unite us now divide us.
 Monuments to our founding fathers are under attack.
-Even the Pledge of Allegiance is denounced as "an instrument of white nationalism."
+Even the Pledge of Allegiance is protested and denounced as "an instrument of white nationalism."